 B. DETEST WICKEDNESS

-If God sets rulers in their place, and He does per Romans 13:1, then here is an additional insight into how one maintains His pleasure in His appointment.
+If God sets rulers in their place, and He does per Romans 13:1, then an additional insight into how a leader maintains His pleasure in His appointment is as follows:

-Proverbs 16:12 It is an abomination for kings to commit wicked acts, for a throne is established on righteousness.
+It is an abomination for kings to commit wicked acts, for a throne is established on righteousness (Proverbs 16:12).

-One does not have to look far in American history to recount the response of God (via His orchestration of voters) to remove wicked people from office.
+We do not need to look far in American history to recount the response of God (via His orchestration of voters) to remove wicked people from office.

 C. REMOVE WICKED COUNSELORS

-In addition to being truthful in order to establish yourself in office, the third biblical insight, achieving God’s favor while in office, is revealed in this Proverb:
+In addition to being truthful to establish ourselves in office, the third biblical insight, achieving God’s favor while in office, is revealed in this Proverb:

-Proverbs 25:5 Take away the wicked before the king, and his throne will be established in righteousness.
+Take away the wicked before the king, and his throne will be established in righteousness (Proverbs 25:5).

-Rehoboam, to whom Solomon wrote this Proverb, is the classic example of its violation!
+Rehoboam, to whom Solomon wrote this proverb, is the classic example of its violation!
 He refused in his reign to listen to the right advisors.
-He chose his “high school buddies” over his dad’s proven, seasoned professionals.
-This fact led to his devastating failure.
+Choosing his “high-school buddies” over his dad’s proven, seasoned professionals led to his devastating failure.
 How important it is to prune the unrighteous and disloyal from the leader’s midst!
 To do so is to gain longevity in leadership.
-Don’t underestimate the deleterious effect that bad staff can have on you achieving your purpose(s) in life.
+Don’t underestimate the deleterious effect that bad staff can have on achieving your purpose(s) in life.

 D. STOP OPPRESSION AND UNJUST GAIN

-No one need be convinced that graft is corrupting.
-And yet still, these practices determine the course of many leaders and governments today!
+No one needs to be convinced that graft is corrupting.
+Yet still, these practices determine the course of many leaders and governments today!

-Proverbs 28:16 A leader who is a great oppressor lacks understanding, but he who hates unjust gain will prolong his days.
+A leader who is a great oppressor lacks understanding, but he who hates unjust gain will prolong his days (Proverbs 28:16).

-If the principle of this Proverb is accurate, those who are dishonest will be removed from power.
+If the principle of this proverb is accurate, those who are dishonest will be removed from power.
 Time and truth run hand in hand.
-The prolonging of a leader is related to his integrity regarding bribes— be they direct or indirect.
+The prolonging of a leader is related to his integrity regarding bribes—whether direct or indirect.

-Here then are four keen biblical insights in addition to being truthful that relate to how one pleases God and maintains His blessing relative to His appointment to serve in Government: In addition to being truthful, be just with the powerless; detest wickedness; remove wicked counselors; and stop oppression and unjust gains.
+These four keen biblical insights, in addition to being truthful, relate to how we please God and maintain His blessing relative to His appointment to serve in government.
+In addition to being truthful, be just with the powerless, detest wickedness, remove wicked counselors, and stop oppression and unjust gains.
 God will honor and establish those officeholders who keep these additional four virtues in view!

 Truthfulness is part of God’s very nature.
 Jesus will manifest a perfectly truthful governance when He returns to rule the world.
-And even though we presently live in a fallen world, all leaders should be motivated by the fear of God and the benefits listed herein to discipline themselves to truthful thinking, speech, and behavior.
-The following closing Proverb is fitting.
+And even though we presently live in a fallen world, all leaders should be motivated by the fear of God and the benefits listed in this study to discipline themselves to truthful thinking, speech, and behavior.
+The following closing proverb is fitting.

-Proverbs 30:7-8 Two things I asked of You, do not refuse me before I die: keep deception and lies far from me, give me neither poverty nor riches; feed me with the food that is my portion.
+Two things I asked of You, do not refuse me before I die: keep deception and lies far from me, give me neither poverty nor riches; feed me with the food that is my portion (Proverbs 30:7–8).

-4 Longman III, Temper Proverbs, Baker Commentary on the Old Testament (Grand Rapids: Baker Academic, 2006) p.
-385.
+4. Tremper Longman III, Proverbs, Baker Commentary on the Old Testament Wisdom and Psalms (Grand Rapids: Baker Academic, 2006), 385.